ubs121/smartcab/Report.md

 This is a navigation problem with a deadline.
 The mission is to reach a given destination with a given time in a given environment (grid space).

 The current location of the agent is the most important metric to complete the task.
 But in this problem the agent doesn't know it's location and destination.
-So the agent should follow the waypoint, it may waste time if goes in other direction.
+So the agent should follow the waypoint, it may be punished if it goes in other direction.

 So I think, the following states are appropriate (ordered by importance):

 * `Next waypoint` - The next waypoint location relative to its current location and heading.
 Since current location and distance are unknown for the agent, the waypoint should be the most important information to navigate in the environment.
 Just by following the 'next_waypoint', the agent could reach the destination successfully, except traffic light rule.
+But the agent should learn other optimal moves while following the waypoint.

+ So I created a implicit state, which is a mix of last action and last waypoint.
+I think, this mixed state is appropriate for the problem.
+Because a mixed state will be better for learning than a single waypoint state.

 * `Deadline` -  The current time left from the allotted deadline.
 The agent has to select a correct action according to deadline.
 It represents how many moves the agent has left, at maximum.
-The deadline must be enough for the task, otherwise it would be a mission impossible.
-So we may skip this information and follow the shortest path policy.
+The deadline must be enough value for the task, otherwise it would be a mission impossible.
+So we may skip this information and follow the waypoint.

 * `Light` - traffic lights: red, green